 It was just an old neglected car, who could have guessed?
 Well, the two children actually did.
 What a fun and whimsical experience this was.
 Based on James Bond creator Ian Fleming’s novel of the same name, Chitty Chitty Bang Bang has stolen hearts worldwide for decades.

 The screenplay was penned by none other than Roald Dahl, writer of Charlie and the Chocolate Factory and this magical film was the ultimate excursion into fantasy.
 The film came out in 1968 when the box office was defined by violence and sex.
 Despite its uniqueness, Chitty stood out, and not just for kids, but for adults, too.
-Maybe it was because of the costumes, maybe the songs or maybe because we all just wanted to drive that Chitty around once.
+Maybe it was because of the costumes, maybe the songs or maybe because we all wanted to drive Chitty around just once.
 And it just so happens that a famous director owns it today.
 So, what is the Chitty Chitty Bang Bang cast up to now?